dianarg/geopm/tutorial/README.md

 ------------------------
 Tutoral 6 uses the geopmbench tool and configures it with the json input file.
-The geopmbench application is documented in the geopmbench(1) man page and can be use to to a wide range of experiments with GEOPM.
+The geopmbench application is documented in the geopmbench(1) man page and can be used to to a wide range of experiments with GEOPM.
 Note that geopmbench is used in most of the GEOPM integration tests.